mz0121coder/100-days-of-code/README.md

 - Hook up the helper functions to the API endpoints in app.js file and ensure the responses include an expected payload key ✅
 - Optional bonus challenges include joining up to the front end ✅ with fetch requests and adding middleware to the app (in progress)

 We worked at a steady pace and added comments to the main JS file for the frontend which included several event listeners and callback functions.
-I also refactored some of this code to follow the DRY principle and be more concise.
+I also refactored code to follow the DRY principle and be more concise.
 I might revisit this on the weekend to polish the app further and incorporate middleware.

-Thoughts: A great week and fantastic team work throughout this hackathon and the workshops.
+Thoughts: A great week and fantastic team work.
 The habit of regularly commenting & organising code is paying off, especially as we work on more complex projects.

 Link to work: [Rest API Hackathon](https://github.com/mz0121coder/rest-api-hackathon)